2030 Commonwealth Games: Host selection

 Potential host cities began exploring bids as early as 2021.
 A deadline of 31 March 2025 was set for potential host cities to express interest in hosting, and a deadline of 31 August 2025 was set for bid dossiers.
 India and Nigeria submitted formal proposals to host the 2030 Commonwealth Games by the 31 August deadline, Commonwealth Sport announced on 1 September.
-In October 2025, the Commonwealth Games Federation announced that the Indian bid had been recommended by its bid evaluation commission.
-The 2030 Commonwealth Games host city election is set to be held on 26 November 2025.
+On 15 October 2025, Commonwealth Sport announced that the Indian bid had been recommended by its bid evaluation commission.
+The 2030 Commonwealth Games host city election was held during the Commonwealth Sport General Assembly in Glasgow on 26 November 2025.
+During the assembly, Commonwealth Sport officially declared Ahmedabad as the official host of the centennial edition of the Commonwealth Games.